SHIMA0111/Marquetry/marquetry_docs/documents/get_started_components/entrance.rst

       optim = mq.optimizers.SGD(0.1).prepare(model)

 .. tip::
-   In Marquetry, the model you want optimizing is registered to the optimizer via optimizer's :meth:`prepare`.
+   In Marquetry, the model you want to optimize is registered to the optimizer via optimizer's :meth:`prepare`.
-   (This is Marquetry manner, not common knowledge.)
+   (This is a Marquetry manner, not common knowledge.)

 Model Training
 ~~~~~~~~~~~~~~~~
 Finally, we get all we need in this section!
 Let's train the model using the created dataset!

-Only a few more step left to do!
+Only a few more steps left to do!

-We need to decide ``Batch Size`` and ``Epoch`` which are some of hyper parameters for deep learning.
+We need to decide ``Batch Size`` and ``Epoch`` which are some of hyperparameters for deep learning.

-:Batch Size: This means how many record use for the training at once.
+:Batch Size: This means how many records is used for the training at once.
-             For Deep Learning, there are 3 methods about this topic. ``batch``, ``mini-batch`` and ``online`` training.
+             For Deep Learning, there are 3 methods for this topic. ``batch``, ``mini-batch`` and ``online`` training.

              ``batch``:
-                  this method is using all of data for 1 time training.
+                  this method uses all of the data for 1 time training.

              ``mini-batch``:
-                  this method is using some sampled data from the original data for 1 time training
+                  this method uses some sampled data from the original data for 1 time training
                   and the mini-batch combination is changed in each epoch.

              ``online``